 There are many different types of visas.
 They can come as stamps, stickers, documents, or digital files.
 There may be separate types for tourists and business travelers; some are available on arrival, while most must be applied for beforehand.

 Different countries have different rules.
 That’s why it is very important to check the visa requirements of your destination before you jet off on your travels.
-In some cases, you might not even need one!
+In some cases, you might not even need a visa.

 What Are Visas?